Patrick010/nShell/project/logs/CURRENT_STATE.md

 ## 2. Known Issues & Blockers

-*   **Navigation Icon:** The icon for the application in the top navigation bar may not display correctly.
+Navigation Icon: The icon for the application in the top navigation bar may not display correctly.
 This is a minor cosmetic issue.

+The terminal is shown but keystrokes return this:

+    Welcome to nShell!
+Session ID: nshell_68ad7b2997a07
+	$
+	Error communicating with server: can't access property "endsWith", data.output is undefined

+	This requires a code change:
+	The frontend code (terminal.js) is probably doing something like:

+		if (data.output.endsWith('\n')) {
+		term.write(data.output);
+		}

+	But the server response doesn’t contain an output property — so data.output is undefined, and .endsWith() crashes.
+	How to fix it

+	Decide on a response contract.
+	Your backend should always return JSON like:

+		{ "output": "ls -la\r\n" }

+			Fix the backend controller (example):

+		return new JSONResponse([
+			'output' => $shellOutput,
+		]);

+	Harden the frontend (terminal.js):

+		fetch(OC.generateUrl('/apps/nshell/exec'), {
+			method: 'POST',
+			headers: {
+				'Content-Type': 'application/json',
+				'requesttoken': OC.requestToken
+			},
+			body: JSON.stringify({ cmd })
+		})
+		.then(res => res.json())
+		.then(data => {
+			if (data && typeof data.output === 'string') {
+				term.write(data.output);
+			} else {
+				term.write(`Error: invalid server response\r\n`);
+			}
+		})
+		.catch(err => {
+			term.write(`Error communicating with server: ${err}\r\n`);
+		});

+	Why this happened

+	Right now your controller is either returning:

+			raw text,

+			or { success: true },

+			or maybe { result: "..." }.

+	But the JS expects { output: "..." }.
+They need to be aligned.

-## 3. Current State
+3. Current State

-The application is stable and functional.
-All major known bugs, including the Content Security Policy (CSP) issue and the subsequent JavaScript input handling error, have been resolved.
-The terminal is now correctly presented and interactive for authorized users.

-The only remaining known issue is a minor cosmetic problem with the navigation icon.
-The project is ready for the next phase of development.
+The application is unstable and disfunctional.
+Administrator configureable settings other than required user group setting, are still absent, no terminal is presented.
+Authorized users must be presented a working restricted web-based terminal, and unauthorized users are shown a proper "Access Denied" page.
+The project is ready for handover to the next developer.